lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 ### Running the tests

 Initial application already contains pre-configured Guardfile for jasmine.
-It can run javascript specs for our application without the browser!
+It can run JavaScript specs for our application without the browser!

 {% codeblock Guardfile lang:ruby %}
 group :frontend do